labex-labs/rhcsa-certification-exam-practice-exercises/README.md

 # RHCSA Certification Exam Practice Exercises

+The RHCSA is a crucial certification offered by Red Hat, designed to verify IT professional’s ability to perform core system administration tasks in a Red Hat Enterprise Linux environment.
+This certification is obtained by passing the Red Hat Certified System Administrator (RHCSA) Exam (EX200).

 ![RHCSA Certification Exam Practice Exercises](https://cover-creator.appbot.io/rhcsa-certification-exam-practice-exercises.png)

 This course provides hands-on practice exercises to prepare for the Red Hat Certified System Administrator (RHCSA) exam.
 Through a series of challenging labs, you'll develop and reinforce the essential skills required for Linux system administration and RHCSA certification.